xynehq/play/AUTOMATION_GUIDE.md

 ### 1. `Makefile` - Command Automation Hub

-**What it does:** Provides simple commands to automate the entire SFT workflow.
+**What it does:** Provides simple commands to automate the entire SFT workflow with backend-specific optimizations.

 **Key commands:**
 ```bash